scholarslab/CodeLab/Week03/lesson.md

 256
 ```

-When we tell Python to run a function like this, we call that a "function call.z"
+When we tell Python to run a function like this, we call that a "function call".
+Function calls have the name of the function ("pow") followed by a matched pair of parenthesis.
+Inside the parenthesis are zero or more "arguments", which are bits of data that we "pass in".
+In this case, `pow()` needs to know what numbers we want to use.

 You might not know quite enough Python yet to code this yourself (although you will hopefully by the end of this lesson!), but it's easy enough to just type in `pow(2,8)`.

+That's an important reason to use functions: you don't need to know how it works, just what it does.
+Programmers call this a "encapsulation" or "information hiding".
+For a power function, the difference between how something works and what it does is pretty small, but there are actually a lot of things in programming that are easy to understand and hard to do (the worst of these are easy to do but hard to *do right*).
+The random functions we've used already are a good example.

-If you're interested in how Python does it, you can take a look for yourself.
+If you're really interested in how Python does it, you can take a look for yourself!
 Python is open source, which means that underlying code for Python itself is freely accessible.
 I wouldn't necessarily recommend it though, since the reference implementation for Python is written in a different programming language, C, for reasons that are probably too complicated to get into here.

 Python's [built-in function documentation](https://docs.python.org/3/library/functions.html) is also a good thing to know about.